jihopark/yamm-android/README.md

 This repository contains the source code for the Yamm Android App.

 Yamm is a mobile application service provided for Korean users.
 It recommends what menu to eat by analyzing tastes of user(s).

 This android app is for user taste inputs and user recommendations

+The [Demo Video](https://www.youtube.com/watch?v=tDzufFzgjeM&feature=youtu.be) of the running app(from sign up to main features)

 Building
 ============